piotrmurach/tty-reader/README.md

 * `:keyalpha`
 * `:keynum`

-The navigation relted key events are:
+The navigation related key events are:

 * `:keydown`
 * `:keyup`